Sleep Apnea Could be The Culprit

 Do you think that might have sleep apnea?
 Sleep apnea can occur at any age and in any gender.
 Below are some of the common symptoms:

-As Prosthodontists, Dr. Rodriguez and Dr. Gielincki have vast experience designing and expertly implementing sleep apnea devices that help patients get a restful night’s sleep.
-The device that our Specialists customize for you is called the Thornton Adjustable Positioner 3 (TAP®3) – a mandibular device designed for the treatment of snoring and obstructive sleep apnea (OSA).
+As a Prosthodontist, Dr. Rodriguez has vast experience designing and expertly implementing sleep apnea devices that help patients get a restful night’s sleep.
+The device that our we customize for you is called the Thornton Adjustable Positioner 3 (TAP®3) – a mandibular device designed for the treatment of snoring and obstructive sleep apnea (OSA).
 Developed with advanced dental technology, the TAP 3 improves breathing and eliminates snoring in over 95% of all patients.
 The TAP 3 reduces the impact of associated health risks without the need for surgery, CPAP or medication.
 It cannot, however, be used for patients with loose teeth, loose dental work, dentures or other oral conditions (such as severe respiratory disorders) which would be adversely affected by wearing a dental appliance.

 Based on the same principle as cardiopulmonary resuscitation (CPR), the TAP 3 was designed to keep the airway open to allow for air to pass.
 The TAP 3 holds the lower jaw in a forward position so that it does not shift nor fall open during the night.
 This prevents the soft tissue of the throat from collapsing and obstructing the airway to reduce snoring and improve breathing.
 The TAP is the only mandibular device that can be adjusted by the patient or practitioner while in the mouth.
 Most patients experience relief the very first night they wear their TAP.
 Nine in 10 patients wear the device all night, every night, making the TAP a highly effective solution.